 Chemical tanks are often “padded” or “blanketed” with nitrogen.
 Nitrogen serves as an inert atmosphere that prevents oxidation of the chemical to prevent fire or explosion.
 A popular and convenient method of supplying nitrogen is to produce it on-site from standard compressed air using a nitrogen generator.
 Typically, two questions come to mind when considering blanketing with a generator: The first is “how do I size a nitrogen generator to ensure I have enough gas to blanket my tank?”, and the second is “how do I physically blanket the storage tank?”.
 This blog post will answer both of these questions.

-When determining the amount of blanketing gas, you must consider both liquid loss during pump out and condensation of tank vapors during atmospheric thermal cooling.
-The maximum flow rate and desired purity determines the size of the nitrogen generator required.
+When determining the amount of blanketing gas, you must consider both liquid losses during pump out and condensation of tank vapors during atmospheric thermal cooling.
+The maximum flow rate and desired purity determine the size of the nitrogen generator required.

 Below are the steps for sizing a blanketing generator:

-- Determine the gas flow rate due to pump out.
+Determine the gas flow rate due to the pump out.
 See table 1.

 Table 1: In-Breathing Rate Due to Pump-Out

 Table 2: In-Breathing Rate Due to Thermal Cooling